Mac gaming: Attempts by Apple to promote gaming on Mac

 The co-founder of Apple, Steve Jobs, disliked video games, but Apple has at times attempted to market the platform for gaming.
 In 1996, the company released a series of game-enabling APIs called Game Sprockets.
 In April 1999, Jobs gave an interview with the UK-based Arcade magazine to promote the PowerPC G3-based computers Apple were selling with then new ATI Rage 128 graphics cards, and describing how Apple was "trying to build the best gaming platform in the world so developers are attracted to write for it" and "trying to leapfrog the PC industry".

 A 2007 interview with Valve's Gabe Newell included the question of why his company was keeping their games and gaming technology "a strictly Windows project".
 Newell answered:

 We tried to have a conversation with Apple for several years, and they never seemed to... well, we have this pattern with Apple, where we meet with them, people there go "wow, gaming is incredibly important, we should do something with gaming".
 And then we'll say, "OK, here are three things you could do to make that better", and then they say OK, and then we never see them again.
 And then a year later, a new group of people show up, who apparently have no idea that the last group of people were there, and never follow through on anything.
 So, they seem to think that they want to do gaming, but there's never any follow through on any of the things they say they're going to do.
 That makes it hard to be excited about doing games for their platforms.

 In 2015, Apple brought to the Mac its low-level graphics API Metal, which was introduced a year earlier for iOS.
-As of 2018 Metal is supposed to succeed OpenGL on the Mac platform and enable game performance competitive with Vulkan or Direct3D 12.
+As of 2026 Metal has largely superseded OpenGL on the Mac platform and enable game performance competitive with Vulkan or Direct3D 12.
+OpenGL support was deprecated in macOS 10.14.
+With OpenGL support now being done through a OpenGL to Metal translation layer.